 Zuckerberg responded to this middle of the night critique with quick action.
 He began regular meetings not only with his executive team but also with all employees.

-He sought out advice and counsel from some of the world’s best leaders, including Steve Jobs and Warren Buffett.
+He sought advice and counsel from some of the world’s best leaders, including Steve Jobs and Warren Buffett.
 The rest, as they say, is history.

 Zuckerberg has evolved into a great leader, exhibiting numerous characteristics of a strategic leader.
 Another critical trait and maybe one of the most common to leaders is the passion for what they do.